tveshas/tveshass/content/blog/Can Quantum Computers Quench AIs thirst/index.md

 Source: [https://www.cell.com/patterns/fulltext/S2666-3899(25)00278-8](https://www.cell.com/patterns/fulltext/S2666-3899(25)00278-8)

 Google's water consumption in 2024 was enough to supply Delhi, a city of 32 million people, for nearly 7 days.
 And it's accelerating.
 Google's water usage tripled between 2016 and 2024.
+This reflects AI's explosive growth in helping with everything from medical diagnostics to climate modeling, but the resource cost is steep.

 Notice who's missing: OpenAI, Anthropic, and most AI startups.
 They don't own data centers.
 ChatGPT runs on Microsoft's Azure.
 Claude runs on Google Cloud and AWS.
 Their water footprint is hidden inside these tech giants' numbers.